mikebronner/laravel-caffeine/README.md

 - removing session-timeout on all pages.

 ## Considerations
+### Routes
 This package adds the routes under `genealabs/laravel-caffeine`.
 Please verify that these don't collide with your existing routes.

+### Dependencies
+- Your project should be running Laravel 5.1.
+- You should have jQuery 1.8+ loaded in all your views.

 ## Installation
 1. Install Caffeine via composer: